ronelkakos/Project-2-Food-Recipe-Site/README.md

 To view the website easily and quickly without having to download files, here is a link I created to click below to an easy access in viewing my site through raw.githack.com.

-(right click and click open in separate tab)
+(right click and click open link in new tab)

 https://rawcdn.githack.com/ronelkakos/Project-2-Food-Recipe-Site/bd0a424b654f683713fcd691357c9703f014ec1c/project2/index.html